Robanvdd/swoc2017/rules/RULES.md

 #### Game Loop

-The game loop of any basic micro bot is as follows:
+The game loop of any basic micro UFO is as follows:

 1. Read `JSON` formatted game state (input) from micro using `stdin`
-2. Bot logic (where the magic happens)
+2. Script logic (where the magic happens)
 3. Write `JSON` formatted commands (output) to micro using `stdout`

 *Note: The input and output are in [JSON] format*